 Back in the days with his shiny body HERE .

 Sexy acting all ponderous and stuff HERE .

-- 18Up 81Down 98Stuart Townsend let a good thing go when he and the gorgeous Charlize Theron split in 2010.
-For the rest of us though, a good thing was...set free.
-He was born in County Dublin where he also attended the Gaiety School of Acting.
+- 18Up 113Down 127Stuart Townsend let a good thing go when he and the gorgeous Charlize Theron split in 2010.
+For the rest of us though, the good thing was... he's free.
+Townsend was born in County Dublin where he also attended the Gaiety School of Acting.
 He starred in several Irish short films before his first feature length film titled Trojan Eddie.
 The movie was an Anglo-Irish co-production and soon led him towards other bigger projects.
 He is most known for his portrayals in Queen of the Damned and The League of Extraordinary Gentleman.
 Besides his sweet and boyishly good looks, that is.

 Shielding himself from his own hotness HERE .

 - 19Up 97Down 127Harrison Ford has a career that spans over four decades.
 The man has starred as Han Solo in the Star Wars trilogy, Indy himself in the Indiana Jones series and Rick Deckard in Blade Runner.
 All different characters, all pretty bad*ss, all hot as hell.
 His paternal grandparents were of Irish Catholic and German descent while his maternal grandparents were Jewish immigrants from Russia.
 When asked about his blended ancestry, he's famously said that he feels "Irish as a person, but I feel Jewish as an actor."

 Though Ford has aged (understandably, we're talking four decades), he's still retained that all-American ruggedness that makes women all hot and sweaty.
 As if they were the ones jumping and riding all over the place on a horse.

 Rugged, sweaty and dirty.
 Oh, yes.

 In nothing but a wee bitty speedo HERE .